Clash of concerns: Mark Powell's new novel, 'Firebird,' explodes an international conspiracy

 Powell’s works often explore some form of hell on Earth.
 In “Firebird” (Haywire Books), the Appalachian State University professor takes us to Eastern Europe, where the greed and corruption of an oil baron collide with the best-laid humanitarian plans of the U.S. government.

 From there, things get messy as a disillusioned staffer unearths a secret dossier filled with bank accounts pointing to a complex global conspiracy.
-But typically, Powell here writes with workmanship precision, turning “Firebird” into a neatly packaged literary thriller, masterfully executed with a satisfying denouement.
+But, typically, writing with workmanship precision, Powell turns “Firebird” into a neatly packaged literary thriller, masterfully executed with a most-satisfying denouement.

 Recently, Powell agreed to field a few questions from Mountain Times about both satisfaction and execution.
 The following interview has been edited for clarity and length.